- 204-pages, hardcover, premium photographic paper.

 Divided into three sections ("Recycling", "Like New", and "Products"), Landfill Dogs reveals the problem with associating pets as property while highlighting the souls who are lost due to animal overpopulation.
 In addition to the Landfill Dogs portraits, the book also contains twenty follow-up stories of dogs who found homes, and also illustrates how we came to associate pets as property.
 Above all, Landfill Dogs hopes to connect the reader with the dogs most at risk for these euthanasias, show them as great companions, and turn a tragedy into a story of hope.Read more about the project here...

-As of November, 2017, the sales of the books and prints have raised over $10,000 for helping animals at the Wake County Animal Center.
+As of August, 2020, the sales of books and prints have raised $14,472 for helping animals at the Wake County Animal Center.

 Below is picture of Bumpy(Capone)and Layla getting treated for heartworms, paid for from the Heal-A-Heart fund.